Wissem-i/covid-chest-xray-vit/Week1_Code_Implementation.md

 ## Why This Is Actually Better

-**Problems with original 45GB dataset:**
+**Problems with the original big dataset:**
-- Would take days to download on student internet
+- Would take forever to download
-- Needs expensive cloud computing or high-end hardware
+- Need really expensive computers to run it
-- Too big to actually work with for learning
+- Too overwhelming for learning

-**Advantages of 500MB dataset:**
+**Why the smaller dataset works better:**
-- Downloads in minutes
+- Downloads quickly
-- Runs on regular laptop
+- Runs on my laptop
-- Still challenging and research-relevant
+- Still challenging and interesting
-- Perfect size for understanding Vision Transformers
+- Perfect for understanding Vision Transformers
-- COVID detection is high-impact research area
+- COVID detection is important research

 ## Recording Plan

 My screen recording will show:
-1. **Download**: Getting the COVID dataset (500MB - actually doable!)
+1. **Download**: Getting the COVID dataset - way smaller and manageable!
 2. **Setup**: Installing requirements and dependencies
 3. **Data Processing**: Running my splitting script
 4. **Training**: Vision Transformer training in action